Scepter4Qing/PyFuncEquivDataset/README.md

 # Dataset

 This is a dataset of functionally equivalent (in short, FE) method pairs.
-This dataset includes 132 FE method pairs that have been validated.
+This dataset includes 132 FE method pairs in python that have been validated.

 # Quick Start